 Women continue to die from high levels of synthetic hormones.
 For example, about 130 deaths have been linked to the Ortho Evra patch from blood clots resulting in heart attack, stroke, or pulmonary embolism.

 Three new studies show a higher risk of lethal blood clots or gallbladder disease in women using birth control pills like Yaz.
 The manufacturer, Bayer, is already facing “6,850 lawsuits alleging that Yaz’s drospirenone ingredient is more dangerous than those used in competing pills.
-About 190 deaths from heart attack, stroke or pulmonary embolism have been associated with Yaz and similar pills.”
+About from heart attack, stroke or pulmonary embolism have been associated with Yaz and similar pills.”

 The manufacturer of NuvaRing® now faces 730 lawsuits in the U.S. for blood clot-related injuries and deaths associated with its use.
 About 40 deaths linked to NuvaRing® use have been identified to date in the FDA adverse event database.